franchesoni/mae_anomaly_detection/README.md

 # Masked Autoencoder demo

-This code uses Masked Autoencoder of He et al. for impainting of a given mask.
-The demo is available on IPOL, where the mask can be drawn over the image.
+This code uses Masked Autoencoder of He et al. for impainting a masked region of an image.
+[The demo is available on IPOL](https://ipolcore.ipol.im/demo/clientApp/demo.html?id=5555531082047), where the mask can be drawn over the image.
 One can try the models (ViT-Large) trained with the MSE loss or with the GAN loss.

 ## To run
 Install packages (PIL, numpy, pytorch, timm) and run: